Songs

 5. “Started from the Bottom” by Drake

-Drake - Started From The Bottom
+Drake - Started From the Bottom

 Last on our list of songs about prosperity is “started from the bottom” by Drake.
 The term “Started from the Bottom” suggests an up-and-coming artist, and this is especially true in the hip-hop genre.
 Rap songs about such subjects are, as those more familiar with the genre would attest, extremely common.